-Nature is always changing, but we understand little about the dynamics of how ecological systems undergo change or its impact on the function of those systems.
-Inspired by our challenges understanding the group’s long-term study system, a major focus of our group is studying the temporal dynamics of populations, communities, and ecosystems.
+Inspired by trying to understand our group’s long-term study systems, a major focus of our work is studying the temporal dynamics of populations, communities, and ecosystems.
 Quantifying ecological dynamics is difficult and we are not just studying ecological change, we are also exploring new tools for studying ecological dynamics.
 Our hope is that by understanding the patterns that emerge as ecological system change, and the underlying operating processes, we will improve our ability to forecast future change.

 We have a number of projects focused on understanding and predicting dynamics: